 7) Keep Irritants Away From Your Baby’s Skin

 We’ve already talked about rough fabrics like towels, washcloths, and clothing, but there are other fabrics that can irritate your baby’s sensitive skin.
 Keep your infant away from furniture covered in coarse fabric.
-Don’t let her roll around on the carpet if it’s particularly scratchy.
+Don’t let your little one roll around on the carpet if it’s particularly scratchy.

-You may even need to inspect her stuffed animals to make sure that none of them are too rough.
+You may even need to inspect your child’s stuffed animals to make sure that none of them are too rough.
 And if you have pets, be extra vigilant about keeping your baby’s environment clean, because dander can trigger an allergic reaction in acne-prone skin.

-Unlike you, your baby doesn’t understand what’s going on with her skin.
-The swelling and itchiness may cause her to scratch, rub, or pick her baby acne without her even knowing it.
+Unlike you, your baby doesn’t understand what’s going on with their skin.
+The swelling and itchiness may cause your little one to scratch, rub, or pick their baby acne without even knowing it.

-If you see her skin becoming more red and swollen, or if you see her rub the inflamed areas, it’s time to cover her hands with baby mittens or soft socks.
-This doesn’t have to be a permanent thing, and she doesn’t have to wear them all the time.
+If you see your baby’s skin becoming more red and swollen, or if you see your little one rub the inflamed areas, it’s time to cover their hands with baby mittens or soft socks.
+This doesn’t have to be a permanent thing, and your baby doesn’t have to wear them all the time.
 It’s simply to give the acne time to heal.

-If at any time you become concerned about your baby’s acne, we suggest that you consult with a physician.
-At the very least, she can put your mind at ease regarding your child’s rash.
-She may even decide to prescribe something a bit more powerful to help get rid of your baby’s acne.
-And if your baby’s acne ever looks like it might be getting infected (it’s oozing opaque, yellowish fluid or bleeding), take her to the doctor right away.
+If at any time you become concerned about your baby’s acne, we suggest consulting with a physician.
+At the very least, he or she can put your mind at ease regarding your child’s rash.
+The doctor may even decide to prescribe something a bit more powerful to help get rid of your baby’s acne.